Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Strolling through Planty Park in Summer| ©Soon Keat Ong

 In ancient times, the entire medieval city of Kraków was surrounded by defensive walls.
 From the 18th century onwards, a green belt called Planty began to be built.
-Today, as you walk along its paths, you can still see some remains of the old walls.
+Today, as you walk along its paths, you can still see some remains of the old city walls.
+Among the most outstanding points of interest are the following:

-One of the most striking points of the park is the Florian Gate in the northern part, one of the original entrances to the walled city and the perfect starting point for a 2-day itinerary in Krakow.
+• Florian Gate: In the northern part, it is one of the most striking points of the park and one of the original entrances to the walled city.
+It is the perfect place to start a 2-day itinerary in Krakow.

-While strolling through the park you will also see several statues representing important figures in Polish history, such as Nicolaus Copernicus, who attended the famous Collegium Maius in Kraków.
+• Statues: As you stroll through the park you will be able to see several sculptures depicting important figures in Polish history, such as Nicolaus Copernicus, who attended the famous Collegium Maius in Kraków.

-However, the most popular and most visited part of this area is the one located in the vicinity of Wawel Castle.
-There, on a boulevard that runs along the river bank, many people gather to sit on the grass, walk or enjoy the view.
+• Near Wawel Castle: This is the most popular and most visited part of this area.
+There, on a boulevard that runs along the river bank, many people gather sitting on the lawn, walking or enjoying the view.

 2. Don't miss the Festival of Jewish Culture in Kazimierz